Called in 1993

 Abimbola was called to the Bar in England and Wales on 25th November 1993.
 He is called to the Nigerian Bar where he was admitted as a Solicitor and Barrister of the Supreme Court of Nigeria on 26th November 2014.

-Abimbola returned to independent practice at the Bar in July 2009 having worked in local government and for leading firms of solicitors.
+Abimbola returned to independent practice at the Bar in July 2009 having worked in local government and for leading firms of solicitors between 1993 and 2008.
 His expertise is in the following areas of work:

 Hounslow LBC v Cumar EWCA Civ 1426

 Camden LBC v Stafford EWCA Civ 839; 4 All E.R.
 180; H.L.R.
 39; 26 E.G. 97 (C.S.); 2 P. & C.R.
 DG13; Times, September 6, 2012;

 R. (on the application of Gebremarium) v Westminster City Council EWHC2254 (Admin)

 Committee Member Disciplinary and Regulatory Committees of the Association of Chartered Certified Accountants (2003-2007)